cuboulder-MSD/digColl_panoramicPhotographyFireTowers/README.md

 Rights statement comes from [rightsstatements.org](https://rightsstatements.org/page/1.0/?language=en)
 ## Resources
-For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; []().
+Colorado Lookout Directory: [https://firelookout.org/lookouts/us/co/](https://firelookout.org/lookouts/us/co/)

-Colorado Lookout Directory: [https://firelookout.org/lookouts/us/co/](https://firelookout.org/lookouts/us/co/) Osborne Panoramic Camera, article: [https://www.wildlandnw.net/the-osborne-panoramas](https://www.wildlandnw.net/the-osborne-panoramas)
+Osborne Panoramic Camera, article: [https://www.wildlandnw.net/the-osborne-panoramas](https://www.wildlandnw.net/the-osborne-panoramas)
 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.